 To amend the Parliamentary Constituencies Act 1986 to make provision about the number and size of parliamentary constituencies in the United Kingdom; and for connected purposes.

-In the 2016 second-reading closure vote, the bill secured 257 Aye to 35 No. Labour (Co-op) and other groups supported it; a significant portion of Conservative MPs opposed it.
+In the 2016 second reading closure vote, MPs approved the bill by 257 Aye to 35 No. Labour (Co-op) and other non-Conservative groups largely supported the measure, while Conservative MPs largely opposed.
+Other parties’ positions varied, with some members voting in support and others not clearly recorded.

 Generated 21 February 2026